eelishh/Drug-repositioning/README.md

     - PE_Project.ipynb: Contains the functional and topological analysis
     - Clustering_all_db.ipynb: Focuses on the clustering analysis

-- **RESULTS**
+- **RESULTS**: This repository includes all the results of the three level of investigation
-    - Functional Results
+    - Overlap between genes sets:
-    - Topological Results
+    - Functional similarity:
-    - Clustering Results
+    - Topological proximity: